 When you are empathetic, you are performing one of the highest acts of service there is.
-Continue reading The Pirates of Empathy to know the 10 common mistakes or pirates that steal our ability to be empathetic.
+Continue reading The Pirates of Empathy to know the 10 most common mistakes or pirates that steal our ability to be empathetic.

 What are the golden rules of giving?

-While it is infinitely better to be a giver than to be in a give or take relationship, there are certain golden rules that will help one give to the person who truly needs it.
+While it is infinitely better to be a giver than to be in a give or take relationship, there are certain golden rules that will help one to give to the person who truly needs it.
 This will help set a boundary if we are giving away too much of ourselves.